auth0/JWTDecode.Android/README.md

 #### Time Validation

-The JWT token may include DateNumber fields that can be used to validate that the token was issued in a past date `"iat" < TODAY` and that the expiration date is in the future `"exp" > TODAY`.
-This library includes a method that checks both of this fields and returns the validity of the token.
-If any of the fields is missing they wont be considered.
-You must provide a positive amount of seconds as leeway to consider in the Date comparison.
+The JWT token may include DateNumber fields that can be used to validate whether the token was issued in a past date (`"iat" < TODAY`) or whether the expiration date is in the future (`"exp" > TODAY`).
+This library includes a method that checks both of these fields and returns the validity of the token.
+If any of the fields are missing they won't be considered.
+You must provide a positive amount of seconds as leeway, that will be considered in the Date comparison.

 ```java
 boolean isExpired = jwt.isExpired(10); // 10 seconds leeway